ApprenticeAI/frapy/.github/ISSUE_TEMPLATE/bug_report.md

 ### Versions

-Please paste here the output of executing `scrapy version --verbose` in the command line.
+Please paste here the output of executing `frapy version --verbose` in the command line.

 ### Additional context